-Although we prune trees every day of the year, the ultimate best time is in the winter or summer months.
+Although we trim trees every day of the year, the ultimate best time is in the winter or summer months.
 In the winter, the insect and disease organisms are dormant.
 In addition, the trees are either in a dormant or semi-dormant state.
 Another benefit is that the trees will heal over faster from pruning cuts made in the winter, when the spring “early wood” kicks in with the faster spring growth.
 Summer can also be a good time to prune Oak Wilt susceptible trees because the beetles that carry the disease are typically dormant.

 How much should I prune my tree?

-One of the main aspects of pruning and also one of the most controversial is how much to thin a tree.
+One of the main aspects of tree trimming and also one of the most controversial is how much to thin a tree.
 Many trees are over-pruned.
 Often too much green, living tissue is removed from the canopy at one time.
 Thinning specifications and recommendations have changed over time.
 We used to recommend up to 1/3rd thinning to certain healthy, vigorous urban trees.
 Now the specifications are much more conservative, with 10-12 percent thinning or less often being the standard.

 Of course, each species needs to be addressed specifically.
 Also, each individual tree also needs to be addressed on a separate basis based on overall health and vigor.
-Many Austin area trees need no thinning whatsoever, and thinning can lead to decline.
+Many Austin-area trees need no thinning whatsoever, and thinning can lead to decline.
 For some local trees, simple dead wood removal and occasional crossing limb elimination, plus building clearance and low limbs removal is all that is required.
 This is especially true for older oaks or stressed trees.
 You can see by now that there is no substitute for a seasoned local arborist.
-What a good arborist brings to the table with respect to inspection and recommendations for the valuable trees on your property cannot be discounted.
+What a good Austin arborist brings to the table with respect to inspection and recommendations for the valuable trees on your property cannot be discounted.

 Should I fertilize my trees?

 Most of the trees we fertilize are either stressed from insect or disease problems or are growing in poor soil.
 Some newer trees are often fertilized to help get them established, and many established trees are often fertilized to increase vigor, health, and overall growth rate can be improved in many cases.
-This can be especially true with construction damaged trees.
+This can be especially true with construction-damaged trees.
 However, too much fertilizer can actually exacerbate some disease problems, so it is always a good idea to consult with a us prior to starting any tree or shrub fertilization program.
 Some things to consider are overall health condition of your trees, growth rate, species, soil type and depth, and tree location.

 What time of year should I fertilize my trees?

 Ultimately, the best time of year to fertilize trees is in the Fall or in the Spring.
 We do most of our fertilizations in the Spring, but there is a substantial amount of root growth in the Fall, also.
-We use a 12 month slow release granular fertilizer for maximum results, and the first application can be done at any time.
+We use a 12 month slow-release granular fertilizer for maximum results, and the first application can be done at any time.
 After that we recommend either Spring to Spring intervals or Fall to Fall intervals.

-Tree and stump removal
+Tree and Stump Removal

 Why remove a stump?